 - Parents are assured that their children are eating healthy meals and snacks while they are in your care.

 If you are interested in learning more about the CACFP or are interested in joining this amazing program call (802) 863-3367, Ext.
 132 or email Anna Graham.

 USDA is an equal opportunity provider and employer.

-Due to funding cuts, CCR is no longer able to serve Child Care Centers through the Federal Food Program.
-Contact Rebecca Cochran, Child and Adult Food Program Consultant, Vermont Agency of Education, 802-479-1192, firstname.lastname@example.org for more information.
+*Due to funding cuts, CCR is no longer able to sponsor Child Care Centers through the Federal Food Program.
+Contact Rebecca Cochran, Child and Adult Care Food Program Coordinator, Vermont Agency of Education, 802-828-1610, firstname.lastname@example.org for more information.